mycpuorg/mycpuorg.github.io/_posts/2020-01-04-PySpark-Jupyter-EMR-SageMaker.md

 ## How can you run queries on them?
 Spark makes it convenient to work with structured and semi-structured data using Spark SQL.
-Saprk SQL provides a DataFrame abstraction on the data loaded.
+Spark SQL provides a DataFrame abstraction on the data loaded.
 This can be viewed as a "poor man's" Pandas DataFrame since the access APIs are not as rich as Pandas' interface provides.
 But Spark's DataFrames can be thought of as Relational DataBase rather than a data structure in memory.